patrickvonplaten/notebooks/ADD_NEW_MODEL.md

 For [name of model], the tokenizer files can be found here:
 - [To be filled out by teacher]

-and having implemented the the 🤗Transformers' version of the tokenizer can be loaded as follows:
+and having implemented the  🤗Transformers' version of the tokenizer can be loaded as follows:

 [To be filled out by teacher]